krateoplatformops/github-provider-kog-chart/README.md

 The `TeamRepo` resource allows you to manage team access to GitHub repositories.
 You can specify the `team_slug`, repository name, and permission level among `admin`, `pull`, `push`, `maintain`, and `triage`.
+Using any other value will result in an error or continuous reconciliation loops.
+Updating a collaborator's permission level is also supported.

 An example of a TeamRepo resource is:
 ```yaml